OpenNebula/website/content/integrations/backup_extensions/veeam.md

 After installing the package, you should make sure that the oneadmin user in the backup server can perform passwordless ssh towards the oneadmin user in the Front-end server.

 Finally, start the service with either ``systemctl start apache2`` (ubuntu/debian) or ``systemctl start httpd`` (alma).

+{{< alert title="Performance Improvements" color="success" >}}
+To increase the performance of the oVirtAPI module, you may want to modify the ammount of processes assigned to it to better utilize the CPUs available in the backup server.
+To do so, modify the ``PassengerMaxPoolSize`` parameters in the Apache configuration file to match the available CPUs.
+Depending on your distro it can be located in the following directories:

+* Debian/Ubuntu: ``/etc/apache2/sites-available/ovirtapi-server.conf``
+* Alma/RHEL: ``/etc/httpd/conf.d/ovirtapi-server.conf``
+{{< /alert >}}

 ## Step 4: Add OpenNebula to Veeam